AdBlock: AdBlock for Firefox

 On September 13, 2014, the AdBlock team released a version for Firefox users, ported from the code for Google Chrome, released under the same free software license as the original Adblock.
 The extension was removed on April 2, 2015, by an administrator on Mozilla Add-ons.

-The official site's knowledge base article on December 7, 2015, states that with version 44 or higher of Firefox desktop and Firefox Mobile, AdBlock will not be supported.
+On December 7, 2015, the official AdBlock site's knowledge base article stated that with version 44 or higher of Firefox desktop and Firefox Mobile, AdBlock will not be supported.
 The last version of Adblock for those platforms will work on older versions of Firefox.

 AdBlock was released again on Mozilla Add-ons on November 17, 2016.

-CatBlock

-On April 1st, 2012, Adblock developer Michael Gundlach tweaked the code to display LOLcats instead of simply blocking ads.
+On April 1, 2012, Adblock developer Michael Gundlach tweaked the code to display LOLcats instead of simply blocking ads.
 Initially developed as a short-lived April Fools joke, the response was so positive that CatBlock was continued to be offered as an optional add-on supported by a monthly subscription.

 On October 23, 2014, the developer decided to end official support for CatBlock, and made it open-source, under GPLv3 licensing, as the original extension.